Tataltepec de Valdés

-Tataltepec de Valdés is a town and municipality in Oaxaca in south-western Mexico.
+Tataltepec de Valdés (Tataltepec Chatino: Jloꞌo) is a town and municipality in Oaxaca in south-western Mexico.

 It is part of the Juquila District in the center of the Costa Region.

 The town was established around 400-300 BC.
 The name "Tataltepec" means "Grandfather hill".

 Antonio Valdés, born in the town, was an early leader of the independence movement in Oaxaca who died on 19 November 1811.

 Geography

 The municipality covers an area of 369.99 km^{2} at an altitude of 370 meters above sea level, lying in the coastal region between the Sierra Madre del Sur and the Pacific ocean.

 The climate is Coastal subhumid, with an average temperature of 18.9°C and annual rainfall of 1.409 mm.

 Flora and fauna

 Flora include pine, oak, cedar, berries, bougainvillea and roses.

 Fauna include mountain lions, ocelots, deer, badgers, raccoons, iguanas, toucans, armadillos, coyotes, foxes, opossums, pheasants, chachalacas, buzzards, herons, hawks, eagles, pigeons, snakes, rabbits, wild boar, squirrels, parrots, parakeets, parrots, macaws, owls, swallows, mockingbirds, orioles, grackles, fish, and shrimp.